Zefevr/hangman-react-redux/README.md

 * Run `yarn start`.

 ### Structure of the app:
 - The folder lib contains game logic.
-Then I created the
 - In actions folder I imported the randomWord function of the logic and exported the 2 actions (NewGame and makeGuess).
 - Passed those actions to the reducers, one for the game and another for the guesses.
 - The components, hangman for the total game and letters for each guess.